-4.1-G – Specification of common format usage
+4.1-F – Specification of common format usage

-Voting device and system Manufacturers must include a specification describing how the manufacturer has implemented a NIST CDF specification for a particular device or function.
+Manufacturers must include a specification describing how the manufacturer has implemented a CDF specification for a particular device or function.
 This includes such items as descriptions of how elements and attributes are used, as well as any constraints or extensions.